-If your development involves subdivision, Brisbane City Council must approve the survey plan.
-Council approves (also known as sealing) the survey plan once the development is finalised and all conditions of approval have been met.
+If your development involves subdivision, Brisbane City Council must approve the survey plan (also known as sealing).
+Council approves the survey plan once the development is finalised and you have met all relevant conditions of approval.

 To help Council process your plan sealing request quickly and efficiently, make sure you have all the relevant supporting information lodged with your request and complete the appropriate forms: